AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/schema-evolution.md

 # Schema Evolution

 SQLiteXM creates a corresponding table for an entity the first time the entity is registered via `RegisterEntitiesAsync`.
-During subsequent registrations, SQLiteXM compares the entity to the existing database schema and applies any supported schema changes.
+During subsequent registrations, SQLiteXM compares the entity to the existing table schema and applies any supported schema changes.

-As part of this process, SQLiteXM creates and updates supported schema objects, including columns, indexes, foreign keys, etc., to reflect the entity and its applied attributes.
+As part of this process, SQLiteXM creates and updates columns, indexes, foreign keys, etc., to reflect the entity and its applied attributes.
 One of the most common ORM concerns is what happens when an entity changes over time?

 SQLiteXM follows a conservative, schema-first approach:

-* It adds new columns when new mapped properties are added to an existing entity
+* It adds new columns when new properties are added to an existing entity
 * It renames columns when a property has a matching `[Rename]` history
-* It drops columns when a previously mapped property is removed from an existing entity as long as the column is not used in indexes or triggers
+* It drops columns when a property is removed from an existing entity as long as the column is not used in indexes or triggers
 * It adds, removes, and updates indexes and triggers as these attributes are added, removed, or changed on an existing entity

 New tables are created when an entity is registered for the first time.
 SQLiteXM does not rebuild existing tables when entities change; it